THIS OPTION IS ONLY OPEN TO PREVIOUSLY AGREED MEMBERS OF STAFF AT OLYMPUS ACADEMY TRUST

-Working together allows us to provide a wide range of placements for PGCE trainees in the North Avon area in both secondary and primary phases; we have schools which are urban, suburban and rural in nature – all are comprehensive.
+Working together with the CLF allows us to provide a wide range of placements for PGCE trainees in the North Avon area in both secondary and primary phases; we have schools which are urban, suburban and rural in nature.
 By applying for a place on the School Direct route you will be placed in one of our schools for each of your two teaching placements.

 If your academic qualifications are appropriate, your personal statement is convincing (and accurate in terms of grammar) and your references supportive, you will be called to interview.
 Interviews will take place in one of our schools*.